 - complete and submit your endorsement.

-If you have concern about an applicant or a registered person see how we deal with concerns for information on how to raise your concern.
+If you have concern about an applicant or a registered person, see how we deal with concerns for information about how to raise your concern.

 One of the routes to register is called employer assessment.
 We ask employers to confirm the suitability of an applicant having assessed them against a list of competencies.